 You’ve found what seems like the perfect apartment in your dream location that’s right in your budget.
 But don’t let your heart overrule your head.
-Here are four things you need to look for during an apartment walkthrough before you sign on the dotted line at your closing.
+Here are four things you need to look for during an apartment final walkthrough before you sign on the dotted line at your closing.

 Is it Safe?